 Simply put your card/mobile/watch to the reader when you enter the metro or bus and your fare will be counted.
 There is no need to deal with ticket collection, the prices are the same as when using the classic paper MetroCard.

 In practice, the system is set to a weekly limit that can be charged to your card.
-If you take 12 or more rides, you do have to swipe the card each time after that, but no money will be charged above the amount 34 usd within the weekly period.
+If you take 12 or more rides, you must still swipe your card each time you do so, but no money will be charged above 34 usd within the weekly period.

 Paper Metro Card